-It is difficult to prepare against attacks from below.
-As a result, this Tsubame-gaeshi is a technique designed to defeat the opponent from below.
-This technique was called Kosetsuto, devised by the Chujo-ryu School of ancient sword fighting in order to defeat opponents in real matches.
-It was a secret technique rarely seen.
+It is difficult to prepare against attacks from below, as a result this Tsubame-gaeshi is a technique designed to defeat the opponent from below.
+This technique was called Kosetsuto, devised by the Chujo-ryu School of ancient sword fighting, in order to defeat opponents in duels.
+It was regarded as a secret technique that was rarely seen.

-This Chujo-ryu School was started by Chujo Nagahide, who combined the traditional techniques of his household with some of his new innovations, and started it in Kyoto during the Muromachi era.
-His master Nen’ami Jion trained in Kuramayama (a mountain in Kyoto), and it is thought to be related to the legendary Kyohachi (Top 8 in Kyoto) School.
+This Chujo-ryu School was started by Chujo Nagahide, who combined the traditional techniques of his household with some of his newer innovations, and started it in Kyoto during the Muromachi era.
+His master Nen’ami Jion trained on Kuramayama (a mountain in Kyoto), and it is thought to be related to the legendary Kyohachi (Top 8 in Kyoto) Kenjutsu Schools.
 It also produced famous schools later such as the Itto, Tomita and Toda schools.

 Attacks from below can be seen in other sports too.
 The upper-cut in boxing is a famous example.
-Due to the human physique, the attack from bottom to top can cause a huge blow to the body, and even with great kinetic vision it is difficult to guard against it completely.
+Due to the human physique, attacks from bottom to top can cause a huge blow to the body, and even with great kinetic vision it is difficult to guard against it completely.